chipmuenk/modular_synths/README.md

 * [**Notes and Volts**](https://www.notesandvolts.com/) and his [Youtube Channel](https://www.youtube.com/c/NotesAndVolts) have lots of interesting audio projects, mainly built around uCs like the Teensy.
 * [**Rene Schmitz**](https://www.schmitzbits.de/) Schmitzbits is a treasure trove for analog synth related circuits.
 * [**Raymond Schouten**](www.rs-elc.nl) has some very reduced but interesting projects for mixed analog / Arduino synthesizers.
-* Last but not least: Der Subreddit (/r/synthdiy)[https://www.reddit.com/r/synthdiy]
+* Last but not least: The Subreddit [/r/synthdiy](https://www.reddit.com/r/synthdiy)

 ## Mechanics